ksnksa/COPASProfiler/README.md

 I wish I had more time to work on in this weekend but I have a couple of important deadlines due.
 I'll check out the SVM as soon as I have time.

+## 29.10.20

+Hey Khlifa!
+HOw are you doing and how did you find Adamala's presentation?
+It's really cool the techniques/methods they are developing isn't?.
+I bet we can convice Christian to try some of them :).

+So, I review your plotting code and fix part of my mistakes of my R functions (sorry for that).
+You can find my review in:
+`analysis/Test_read-profile_TASKs.R`
+Also, I added notes and wrote the kind of expected function/pipe required to do a plotting GUI interface as Sonia suggested.
+In order to test the plotting of multiple profiles, I added to the data folder the N2 profiles that Sonia gave us previously.

+Please dont be afraid to ask any doubt, inquiry or even spot and blame my mistakes hahaha :).
+Similarly, remember that there is no rush and we will do according to your schedule.

+Cheers!

+Amhed